 - 1 cinnamon stick

-Heat the olive oil in the sauteing pan and brown meat on both sides.
+- Heat the olive oil in a non-stick sautéing pan and sauté the meat in batches on both sides.
+Remove to a platter.

-Serve with feta and some myzithra on top.
+- Serve with some grated graviera or myzithra cheese on top.